 Individual unit study is a means of participating in classes without completing a full award (such as a Diploma in Theology).
 St Athanasius College (SAC) offers options for student to progress individual unit study which are as follows:

-An audit student is one who has paid a nominal fee in order to attend and observe a particular unit.
+An audit participant is one who has paid a nominal fee in order to attend and observe a particular unit.
 An audit participant is not a student of the University of Divinity.

-An audit student is an observer, learning from, but not actively participating in the classroom experience.
+An audit participant is an observer, learning from, but not actively participating in the classroom experience.

-Audit students may be excluded from classroom sessions that require student interaction in discussions of a high order or a confidential/personal nature.
-Audit students are not issued student cards and do not have borrowing privileges at the Library.
+Audit participants may be excluded from classroom sessions that require student interaction in discussions of a high order or a confidential/personal nature.
+Audit participants are not issued student cards and do not have borrowing privileges at the Library.

 Fill out the Audit Enrolment Form using this link.